Qovery/documentation/website/docs/using-qovery/configuration/environment.md

 ---
-last_modified_on: "2021-06-25"
+last_modified_on: "2021-06-26"
 title: "Environment"
-description: "Learn how to configure your Environment on Qovery"
+description: "Learn how to configure your Environments on Qovery"
 ---
 import Jump from '@site/src/components/Jump';
 import Alert from '@site/src/components/Alert';